bcgov/devhub-app-web/docs/siphon.md

 Is really just a **special case of a collection**.
 A ***Source Collection***.
 Each individual node that is created from all of the content that is fetched from the above repo shares the same collection name `My Repo`.
+In addition other data items are loaded by token this is a github repo.
+Things like a 'description' is automatically loaded from your repository description as denoted in github.

 For a 'custom collection', each item could potentially be a repo or an individual file.
 For all of the nodes that are created for these sources, instead of their name being set individually, it is